pickyourtrail_logo

 Pick your next Hassle-free holiday with us

-Enter the Singapore Botanic Gardens, a stunning 165-year-old UNESCO World Heritage that is a mix of rainforest trails, dazzling lakes, rare orchids, tropical biodiversity and soulful green spaces directly in the centre of Singapore.
-One of the oldest tropical gardens in the world, the Singapore Botanic Gardens is a tourist attraction that one can not afford to miss, especially for nature lovers, families and even photographers who want to relax and enjoy the picturesque nature.
+Enter the Singapore Botanic Gardens, a stunning 167-year-old UNESCO World Heritage Site that blends rainforest trails, shimmering lakes, rare orchids, tropical biodiversity, and serene green spaces right in central Singapore.
+One of the world's oldest tropical gardens, the Singapore Botanic Gardens is an unmissable attraction for nature lovers, families, and photographers seeking picturesque relaxation.

-It is a in-depth guide to planning your visit to Singapore (whether it is your first visit or you are on a day out holiday), on how to plan the best visit (including when and where to visit), ticket information, frequently asked questions, and travel tips, as well as a comprehensive guide to your visit.
+It is a 2026 in-depth guide to planning your visit to Singapore (whether it is your first visit or you are on a day-out holiday), on how to plan the best visit (including when and where to visit), ticket information, frequently asked questions, and travel tips, as well as a comprehensive guide to your visit.

 Singapore botanical garden

-The Singapore Botanic Gardens opened in the year 1859, and it covers an area of more than 82 hectares of landscaped lawns, forests, themed gardens and lakes.
-It is a UNESCO World Heritage Site and one of the most important botanic institutions in the world.
+The Singapore Botanic Gardens opened in 1859 and covers 82 hectares of landscaped lawns, specialty gardens, forests, and lakes.
+It is a UNESCO World Heritage Site and one of the world's leading botanic institutions, home to over 10,000 plant species (including 1,000+ orchids), a 6-hectare primary rainforest, award-winning research centers, and family-friendly trails.

 Seasonal tip: Go in the morning before daylight or in the evening before sunset when it is cool, and the sun is low and has a beautiful light to photograph.